Sage/validation_profiler/README.md

 To use a validation profile you need to make a call to the **ValidationManager** class, and pass the object you want to validate along with the profile you want to use for the validation:

     #create the validation manager
-    manager = ValidationManager.new
+    manager = ValidationProfiler::Manager.new

     #call the validate method and pass the object and profile
     result = manager.validate(user, profile)

-Calls to the validate method will return a **ValidationManagerResult** that will detail the results of the validation.
+Calls to the validate method will return a **ValidationProfiler::ManagerResult** that will detail the results of the validation.

-A **ValidationManagerResult** has the following attributes:
+A **ValidationProfiler::ManagerResult** has the following attributes:

  - #outcome = [Boolean] overall outcome of the validation (passed or failed)
  - #errors = [Array] containing details of each field error that occurred during validation.